nesfit/domainradar-colext/README.md

 This project contains applications that together make up the core process of DomainRadar:
 - the **data collectors** fetch data on domain names from external sources (such as DNS),
 - the **mergers** combine data from various collectors,
-- the **feature extractor** fetches the (semi-)integrated results from the mergers and ,
+- the **feature extractor** fetches the (semi-)integrated results from the mergers, and
 - the **classifier pipeline component** fetches data from the extractor, passes them to the classifiers ([domainradar-clf](https://github.com/nesfit/domainradar-clf)) and stores the results.

 ## Architecture

 The pipeline is constituted by a series of lightweight applications that perform a consume-process-produce cycle; the output of a certain collector is the input of another.
 This way, each pipeline component can be deployed separately and run in one or multiple instances to distribute the workload (limited by the number of partitions configured in Kafka for the source topics).
+At the end of the pipeline are the merger components that combine results from the collectors.

 The components are implemented using several frameworks: